Deep-MI/hipsta/TUTORIAL.md

 ## Evaluating the output

-The primary output of the hippocampal shape and thickness analysis are surface files and associated thickness values in the `tickness` folder.
+The primary output of the hippocampal shape and thickness analysis are surface files and associated thickness values in the `thickness` folder.
 The estimated hippocampal thickness values will be stored in csv tables:

 | Filenane                                           | Contents                                                  |